-The properties are near the Conservancy’s Blazing Star Preserve, named for the showy spikes of prairie flowers that blossom there in the summer.
+The properties were added to TNC’s Blazing Star Preserve, named for the showy spikes of prairie flowers that blossom there in the summer.

 The Nature Conservancy acquired the lands under its Minnesota Prairie Recovery Project, an effort to protect native prairie and savanna and restore thousands of acres of degraded prairie and prairie wetland habitat.